tigerbeetle/tigerbeetle/docs/internals/data_file.md

 reads (i.e., a misdirected read can hide the sole latest copy).

-Because the superblock (and hence, logical grid state) is updated infrequently and in bursts, it can't be the whole state.
+Because the superblock (and hence, logical grid state) is updated infrequently and in bursts, it can't represent the entirety of persistent state.
 The rest of the state is stored in the write ahead log.
 WAL is a ring buffer with prepares, and represents the logical diff which should be applied to the state represented by superblock/grid to get the actual current state of the system.
 When a replica processes a prepare it, roughly:

 * writes it to WAL on disk
 * applies changes from prepare to the in-memory data structure representing the current state